-[37]for 70 minutes once the fruit surface temperature has reached 49 °C.
+[37]for 70 minutes once the commodity surface temperature has reached 49 °C.

 [38]Once the treatment is complete, fruits may be air-cooled using ambient air.

 [39]There is 95% confidence that the treatment according to this schedule kills not less than 99.9910% of all life stages of Planococcus lilacinus.

+This treatment should be applied in accordance with the requirements of ISPM 42 (Requirements for the use of temperature treatments as phytosanitary measures).

 [40]Other relevant information

 [41]In evaluating this treatment, the Technical Panel on Phytosanitary Treatments considered issues associated with temperature regimes and thermal conditioning, taking into account the work of Hallman and Mangan (1997).

+[33]Preheating of the commodity to 25 °C before treatment may be required to prevent surface condensation.

 [42]This schedule is based on the work of Ren et al. (2021) and was developed using fruit of Selenicereus undatus from the cultivar ‘Meilong’, and using life-stage mortality as the measure of mortality.